vitorpohlenz/auction_alert/README.md

 - `filters.csv` :
   - FilterId : `int`.
 Filters Ids, should be unique Id for each row of filter. **NOT NULL**
   - UserId : `int`.
 User Id referred in the file `users.csv`. **NOT NULL**
+  - OnlyUpdates : `bool`.
+If this filter should send emails only when has updated data(True) or send it always(False).
   - State : `str`.
 Available states are:
     - "AC", "AL", "AP", "AM", "BA", "CE", "DF", "ES", "GO", "MA", "MT", "MS", "MG", "PA", "PB","PR", "PE", "PI", "RJ", "RN","RS", "RO", "RR", "SC", "SP", "SE", "TO"
   - City : `str`.
 City of interest, in UPPER CASE and **without accents**.
 Ex: "RIO DE JANEIRO", "FLORIANOPOLIS"